Blunde1/iterative_ensemble_smoother/docs/source/kalman_objective.md

 2. The KLD objective on learning a Gaussian transport function, and the bias of the training loss, showcases that it is properties of convergence on the path to the asymptotic case that is important to discuss when comparing methods.

 Because point 2. has not historically been considered in point 1, common methods employed at $p>n$ are not easy to discuss.
-It is symptoms of poor performance in point 2 (ensemble collapse and spurious correlations) that have led to many of the developments in Kalman-type ensemble based methods.
+Symptoms of poor performance in point 2 (ensemble collapse and spurious correlations) have led to many of the developments in Kalman-type ensemble based methods.

-It is however better to evaluate point 2 directly, and then discuss the symptoms of poor behaviour in context of this.
+It is better to evaluate point 2 directly, and then discuss the symptoms of poor behaviour in this context.
 The previous sections show that asymptotically different objectives provide the same estimator.
 This does however not mean that different objectives are equally "good".

 > The expected KLD (over $y\sim P(y)$ ) of $Q(x|y)$ to $P(x|y)$ that the updated ensemble is sampled from, is the goal.

-Then GLS and LS is consistent with this under specific conditions, but may be easier to apply generally.
+GLS and LS is consistent with KLD under specific conditions, but may be easier to apply generally.
-But are generally less efficient in evaluating method performance (in particular the LS objective).
+However, they are generally less efficient than KLD in evaluating method performance (in particular the LS objective).

-> Evaluation of methods should be done using, preferably a large, test dataset.
+> Method evaluation should be using a (preferably large) test data set.
 This is the easiest and most robust way to make sure we are evaluating the expectation over $P$.

-The following do not perform such evalutions, but attempts at discussing and motivating methods through knowledge of statistical methodology, in context of point 2, conditioned on the sizes of $p$ and $n$.
+The following sections discuss and motivate methods through knowledge of tatistical methodology, in context of point 2, conditioned on the sizes of $p$ and $n$.
 This involves drawing on knowledge from information criteria, the bias-variance trade-off, and regularization techniques.
 No definite answers on what is the best method is given here.
 The goal is to provide a feeling and intuition for how the methods will perform, how they should be appropriately evaluated, and guidance towards developing new methods in terms of optimizing point 2 above.